Making a complaint against a member

 Further information about the type of sanctions that can be imposed by the PCC are explained below in the information on Possible Outcomes.

-Disciplinary Tribunal
+• Disciplinary Tribunal

 If the complaint is referred to the Disciplinary Tribunal the member will be issued with a notice of the matters to be heard.
 The PCC has the onus of proving the case against the member on the balance of probabilities.
 Evidence is presented from the PCC's investigation, which can include the calling of witnesses to give evidence about the complaint.
-This may include the complainant, although in some cases expert witnesses or other witnesses of fact will be called.
+This may include the complainant, although in some cases expert witnesses or other witnesses of fact may be called.

-Members may also present evidence in defence, call witnesses and make submissions to the Tribunal.
+Members may also present evidence in defence, call witnesses and make submissions to the Disciplinary Tribunal.
 They are also entitled and encouraged to be legally represented.
 Although the fact that a member does not have a lawyer acting for them does not prevent the hearing from taking place.

 After the hearing, members and complainants are provided with a written notice of the decision, including any sanctions imposed and the reasons for the decision.